apollographql/router/.changesets/exp_garypen_126_query_batching.md

   mode: batch_http_link
 ```

-Do not attempt to use subscriptions or `@delay` queries within a batch as they are not supported.
+Do not attempt to use subscriptions or `@defer` queries within a batch as they are not supported.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/3837